-Here are the amazing UWW Felllows and what they are doing.
+Here are the amazing UWW Felllows and what they are doing during their fellowship.
 If you see them, go and say hello…they do really interesting stuff

 I am about to commence a PhD at the Brighton and Sussex Medical School in the UK.
 My primary research interests is Cognitive Impairment in people living with HIV and for my doctoral work I will be looking at peoples’ experiences of this, using qualitative and quantitative methods.
 I have a background in clinical psychology and neurosciences, and previously worked on research projects with young people with psychosis and adults with chronic schizophrenia.
 I am passionate about the translation of quality research into meaningful practice, innovation in services and the power of research to give a voice vulnerable or stigmatised individual.
 Outside of work I love football (or soccer to you guys), I make amazing ramen and love camping trips.

 I completed a Masters of Public Health at the University of Alberta and studied integrative physiology and health sciences at Simon Fraser University.
 In the past, I worked at the BC Centre for Excellence in HIV/AIDS (BCCfE) on a community-based research study evaluating an integrative health care model for people living with HIV.
 Currently, my work at the Centre for Health Evaluation & Outcome Sciences (CHÉOS) focuses on examining the efficacy of integrative stepped care for youth experiencing barriers to mental health services.
 Relating closely to my previous work at the BCCfE, I’m also engaged in an overdose response project targeting hidden populations in British Columbia.
 Living close to the beach fuels my creativity- to relax, I enjoy painting while sipping tea from my treasured Bob Ross mug.